 5 minute read

-This article outlines what it means to be a director of a company in Singapore – who is eligible, what your responsibilities and duties are, and how you are appointed and can exit the company?
+This article outlines what it means to be a director of a company in Singapore.
+Who is eligible, what are your responsibilities and duties, how are you appointed, and how can you exit the company?
 All these and more are answered below.

 What does a director do?